76 mm divisional gun M1936 (F-22)

 The 76-mm divisional gun M1936 (F-22) was a Soviet divisional semi-universal gun, adopted for Red Army service in 1936.
 This gun was used in conflicts between the USSR and Japan on the Far East, in the Winter War and in World War II.
-Many F-22s were captured by the Wehrmacht, modernized by the Germans and used against Soviet forces.
+Many F-22s were captured by the Wehrmacht during Operation Barbarossa.
+Modernized and redesignated as the Feldkanone 296(r), captured guns were used against their originators.

 Description

 The F-22 was a semi-universal gun which combined the capabilities of a divisional gun and - to some extent - of an anti-aircraft gun.
 It had a split-trail carriage with suspension and steel wheels with rubber tires.
 The gun was equipped with a semi-automatic vertical sliding breech block; the recoil mechanism consisted of a hydraulic recoil buffer and a hydro-pneumatic recuperator.
 The sights and the elevation controls were located on different sides of the barrel.
 The chamber fitted the standard model 1900 cartridge, which meant that the gun could use ammunition of older 76.2-mm divisional and regimental guns.